-Figure 1: Example of customizable gestures that can be used on the gForcePro+ [1]
+Figure 1: Example of customizable gestures that can be used on the gForcePro+ [4]

 For both devices, a real time data stream is recorded and parsed for our uses.
 For the arm band we are getting raw EMG data for classification of gestures.
+The main constraint and difficulty this provides is that due to the low level raw data, classification via machine learning is necessary to properly distinguish gestures.
 The data needs to be processed in a special way to decode which signals belong to specific movements.
+Another hard technical constraint is the sensor sample rate.
+Fortunately, the devices we ordered have a max sample rate of 500 Hz, which will be more than fast enough for our purposes.
+On the other hand the eye tracker has a much higher level API.
 The data we receive from the eye tracker is the location on the screen.
 Even though this data is also considered raw data, it is less abstract and more human readable.
 That is why we are going to spend more time learning and understanding EMG signals in order to develop accurate software.

-Figure 2: Example of raw EMG data from the eight channels on the EMG armband [2]
+Figure 2: Example of raw EMG data from the eight channels on the EMG armband [4]

 As there are the data streams from our devices, there has to be a way for us to properly receive the collected observation readings.
 Tobii, the manufacturer and proprietor of the eye tracker hardware we use has provided us with their Software Development Kit (SDK), which itself is a collection of C header files and a compiled shared object of the header file symbols' actual implementation.
 That is the general API we will be working with.
 Their SDK does support wrappers in various other languages, such as: Python, .NET, and Java.
 However, for the purposes of reliability, good language ecosystem, and expertise of the team, we decided to build the core logic of our collecting and processing infrastructure in Golang.
+We will still need to wrap their SDK implementations, so their SDK serves as another technical constraint.

-Golang (Go) is a statically-typed, garbage-collected, imperative programming language developed by Google'.
+Golang (Go) is a statically-typed, garbage-collected, imperative programming language developed by Googlè.
 We chose Go as our main target language thanks to its simplicity of onboarding programmers with the language.
 Golang is able to be compiled and run on any operating system and chip architecture, which makes our software extremely portable.

 Compared to Python with its dynamic typing, Go's static type checking during compilation gives us a better guarantee that the program would not fail due to some type errors.
 Finally, Go's standard library provides a special package that is able to directly read C header files for a symbol lookup.
 As Tobii doesn't provide an official API library wrapper in Go, our first implementation step as a team is to write one ourselves.
 We would implement a wrapper in Go that includes all the C-bindings to read observations from the eye tracker.
 This is a small constraint to our project, as we have to implement our own tools and API wrappers.